 Zauberflöte (2018)

 Die Zauberflöte is one of Mozart’s most famous works and one of the most beloved of the entire operatic repertoire.
 Generations of spectators have been fascinated by the melodies and adventures of Papageno, the Queen of the Night, Tamino, and Pamina, the ordeals faced by the young lovers, and the work’s inexhaustible allegorical depth.
-The director Romeo Castellucci has deliberately stepped back from the narrative dimension of the opera in order to explore its raw emotion and its philosophical heart.
+The director, Romeo Castellucci has deliberately stepped back from the narrative dimension of the opera in order to explore its raw emotion and its philosophical heart.

 The hero, Tamino, sets out to rescue Pamina, the daughter of the Queen of the Night, with whom he is in love and who has been abducted by Sarastro.
 Sarastro presides over a society into which Tamino is invited: he must undergo a number of trials, at the end of which he will be granted Pamina’s hand.
 Throughout this adventure, Tamino is accompanied by the bird-catcher Papageno, who also meets his own future partner, Papagena.
-Isn’t Sarastro, however, in the promises he makes to the young people, manipulative?
-Is he not, moreover, the beneficiary of a cult and of slaves, in contradiction with his egalitarian principles?
-Should we not, accordingly, believe in the sincerity of the Queen of the Night and of the outburst in which she expresses her wounded maternal feelings?

 "Je veux assumer la potion mozartienne et la porter à son effet maximum.
 Voici, dans les jardins, la grotte artificielle, les plumes de l’oiseleur, le blanc de céruse avec la mouche artificielle, la symétrie.
-L’agitation d’un palais du XVlIle siècle.
+L’agitation d’un palais du XVIIIe siècle.
 Voici la fête du peuple.
 L’ornement, le divertissement populaire.
 Ici vit ce grand kitsch de Sarastro qui nie la mort et la défécation, inventant des mondes de lumière si invraisemblables qu’ils en sont radioactifs.
 L’épreuve du feu consume l’expérience alors que l’épreuve de l’eau en lave le seuil en le débarrassant de la cendre.
-Cette pureté est terreur. Écoutez attentivementles paroles de Sarastre: ses discours sirupeux engourdissent l’esprit."
+Cette pureté est terreur. Écoutez attentivement les paroles de Sarastre: ses discours sirupeux engourdissent l’esprit."

 "Le premier acte s’ouvre sur un geste de contestation de la lumière.
 Tout apparaît divisé par un miroir virtuel qui s’étend sur les objets et les personnages.
 Déjà redoublés et mimétiques dans le livret, ceux-ci semblent se dissoudre en «types», réduits à leur fonction culturelle.
 Le double dévore l’identité.
 Une structure morphogénétique semble émerger; se développant selon la symétrie absolue de la microbiologie.
 Il y a là un minimalisme qui déconstruit le récit en faveur de la grande «tapisserie» de la nature, de l’ornement.
 J’ai donc demandé à Michael Hansmeyer de pouvoir utiliser ses formes architecturales générées par des algorithmes."